Damon Lathrope

-Damon Len Lathrope (born 28 October 1989) is an English former professional footballer and manager who is the assistant coach of EFL League One club Plymouth Argyle F.C..
-He played as a midfielder, and after coming through Norwich City's academy, signed for Torquay United, Aldershot Town and Woking.
+Damon Len Lathrope (born 28 October 1989) is an English professional football manager and former player who played as a midfielder.
+He is assistant head coach of club Plymouth Argyle.

+After coming through Norwich City's academy, Lathorpe signed for Torquay United, Aldershot Town and Woking.

 Club career

 Born in Stevenage, Lathrope began his youth career at Cambridge United, though moved on to Norwich City's academy in 2006–07.
 He initially played in the left–back position while at the club's reserve before playing in the midfield position.
 Before making his professional debut, he scored twice for the first team in friendly matches, the first in a benefit match for former Norwich player Shaun Carey, versus Carey's King's Lynn teammates in October 2006.
 When Norwich then revisited King's Lynn for a pre-season friendly in July 2007, Lathrope repeated the trick with another goal.

 Lathrope signed a professional contract with the Canaries in January 2008 and was given a squad number of 36.
 He was included in the club's first team for the first time, appearing as an unused substitute, as Norwich City lost 1–0 against Milton Keynes Dons in the first round of the League Cup.
 In November 2009 he joined Conference South club Bishop's Stortford on a two-month loan.
 In May 2010 he was released by the Canaries, and signed with Torquay United in July 2010.